Lock Dates

 - Change the transaction date to after the lock date, or

-- Ask an administrator to temporarily unlock the period
+- Ask an administrator to Unlock (or move the lock date) in Settings

 ”Cannot reset migration: Period is locked”

 If you need to redo your migration, you must first clear the lock date.
-Go to Settings > Accounting > Lock Date and remove the current lock date before resetting migration steps.
+Go to Settings → Accounting → Lock Date and click Unlock before resetting migration steps.

 Lock date input is disabled